We Love Doodles

 Additionally, a DNA test will also tell you their complete dog breed ratios.
 You can also learn who their relatives might be.
 You might already have this information if your Bernedoodle came from a breeder but it could still be interesting to know!

 We have found that DNA tests appear to be incredibly accurate.
-Some tests operate on a saliva test and you get results in as little as 2 weeks!
+Some tests operate on a saliva test and you get results in as little as two weeks!
 If you’re interested in doing a DNA test, we highly suggest that you check out Embark DNA Tests!

 How to Know When Your Bernedoodle is Done Growing